dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_effect.md

 Second point enhances the side-effects of point 1 - again in the past.
 Getting promoted increased the perceived value on the country of origin.
 Being a manager "here" translates to Sr Manager "there" so promotion can lead to a "bang!"

-Next points (3 and 4) make the argument more interesting: what happens on the other side?
-Let's deliberate a bit: Imagine that you start working in a company, you do your best for a couple of years.
+Last points (3 and 4) are about what's happening on the other side: Imagine that you start working in a company, you do your best for a couple of years.
 You don't see promotion or a change in your salary or even a discussion about it.
 For some reason this happens with other people, you are not even updated.
 What would you think?
 More important what would you do?

 All of the above create a vicious circle, so let's ask: **Is your company in a Kiske field?**